What is a Computer Network?

-Let's see all of them in detail:
+Let’s see all these different types of networks in detail:

 WLAN (Wireless Local Area Network) helps you to link single or multiple devices using wireless communication within a limited area like home, school, or office building.
 It gives users an ability to move around within a local coverage area which may be connected to the network.
 Today most modern day’s WLAN systems are based on IEEE 802.11 standards.

 A Storage Area Network is a type of network which allows consolidated, block-level data storage.
 It is mainly used to make storage devices, like disk arrays, optical jukeboxes, and tape libraries.